History of Nintendo: Wii, Game Boy Micro, and DS Lite

-In May 2006, at E3, Nintendo announced that the Wii would release by the end of the year, and revealed multiple games they would publish for it that use motion controls, including Excite Truck (2006), Wii Sports (2006), and Super Mario Galaxy (2007).
+Nintendo also announced that the Revolution would release as the "Wii".
+The name, like the rest of the console, was intended to appeal to casual audiences, and it initially was highly controversial among Nintendo's fans.
+They revealed multiple games they would publish for it that use motion controls, including Excite Truck, Wii Sports, and Super Mario Galaxy.
 Lucas Thomas wrote that these games' E3 demos showcased "effortless" and "crucially different" implementations of motion control, which helped assuage the gaming community's skepticism towards the "shocking and surprising" concept behind the Wii.

-The positive reception to Nintendo's E3 showing, Thomas said, was also motivated by comparison to Sony's press conference that year, which "infamously bombed".
-Also in May, Reggie Fils-Aimé was promoted to president and CEO of Nintendo of America.
+Later that year, Reggie Fils-Aimé was promoted to president and CEO of Nintendo of America.
 The former president of the division, Tatsumi Kimishima, was promoted to chairman of the board and CEO.
-In July 2006, Nintendo officially established a South Korean subsidiary, Nintendo Korea, in the country's capital, Seoul, replacing Daewon Media as the official distributor of Nintendo products there.
+Also in 2006, Nintendo officially established a South Korean subsidiary, Nintendo Korea, in the country's capital, Seoul, replacing Daewon Media as the official distributor of Nintendo products there.